peterrakolcza/Artillery_Sidewinder_X1_Upgrades/README.md

 - Jaw Couplers with Rubber Interface
 - POM Anti-Backlash Nuts
 - LED light

+## 📷 Obico for OctoPrint

+Obico is an OctoPrint plugin designed to enhance 3D printing workflows.
+It provides improved visualizations, analytics, and additional features to optimize your printing experience, making it a valuable tool for managing your 3D printer and prints within the OctoPrint ecosystem.

 ## 🛠️ Compatibility and Usage with OctoPrint